yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/en.md

 |[logEvent](./log-event.md)|Report an app event, for integration with Facebook app ads.
 More details at [App Events](http://developers.facebook.com/docs/platforminsights/appevents). |
 |[logPurchase](./log-purchase.md)|Report a purchase event, for integration with Facebook app ads.
 More details at [App Events](http://developers.facebook.com/docs/platforminsights/appevents). |

 *[colin] .logPurchase(...) is probably a good idea to add to all of the other SDKs, as a convenience method for logEvent(FBAppEventNamePurchased,...).
+Good design!*

-Good design!
-Do we want to namespace .pay(...) to clarify that it's canvas-only, the way we do in the Unity SDK? <https://developers.facebook.com/docs/unity/reference/current/FB.Canvas.Pay>*
+*[colin] Do we want to namespace .pay(...) to clarify that it's canvas-only, the way we do in the Unity SDK? <https://developers.facebook.com/docs/unity/reference/current/FB.Canvas.Pay>*

 ##Facebook SDK Beta Features